tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

     = raw(js_script_tag(@conn))
 ```

+TODO: maybe additional helpers for static files (images) will be required.

+### HMR

-it's necessary to configure output in Webpack config for HMR to work:
+configure output in Webpack config for HMR to work (Live Reload would work
+without these changes):

 ```diff
   // assets/webpack.config.js